Nakiyah24/AIHackathon_WebApp/README1.md

 - **OpenAI API**: For querying GPT-3.5-turbo for recommendations.
 - **Pandas**: For data handling and filtering.
 - **SQLite**: As the database to store and retrieve course information.

-## **License**

-This project is licensed under the MIT License.

-## **Contact**

-For any questions or suggestions, please feel free to contact the project maintainers through the GitHub repository or by email.